Crazy Horse: Early life

-Sources differ on the precise year of Crazy Horse's birth, but most agree he was born between 1840 and 1845.
-According to Šúŋka Bloká (He Dog), he and Crazy Horse "were both born in the same year at the same season of the year," which census records and other interviews place in 1842.
-Ptehé Wóptuȟ’a (Encouraging Bear), an Oglala medicine man and spiritual adviser to Crazy Horse, reported that Crazy Horse was born "in the year in which the band to which he belonged, the Oglala, stole One Hundred Horses, and in the fall of the year," a reference to the annual Lakota calendar or winter count.
-Among the Oglala winter counts, the stealing of 100 horses is noted by Cloud Shield, and possibly by American Horse and Red Horse owner, as equivalent to the year 1840–41.
+Conflicting reports exist about Crazy Horse's birth year, but modern biographer Kingsley Bray (among others) claims he was born in 1840.
+However, according to Šúŋka Bloká (He Dog), he and Crazy Horse "were both born in the same year at the same season of the year," which census records and other interviews place in 1842.
+Ptehé Wóptuȟ'a (Encouraging Bear), an Oglala medicine man and spiritual adviser to Crazy Horse, reported that Crazy Horse was born "in the year in which the band to which he belonged, the Oglala, stole One Hundred Horses, and in the fall of the year," a reference to the annual Lakota calendar or winter count.
 Oral history accounts from relatives on the Cheyenne River Reservation place his birth in the spring of 1840.
-On the evening of his son's death, the elder Crazy Horse told Lieutenant H.R.
-Lemly that the year of birth was 1840.
+In keeping with oral claims, the late native Lakota speaking author, actor, and educator Joseph Marshall likewise affirmed Crazy Horse's birth year as 1840.

+Among the Lakota, black hair was a near-universal attribute—thick, lustrous, and persistent well into adulthood, particularly for males, yet Crazy Horse proved an exception.
+His hair was notably lighter than the Lakota norm from early childhood, which earned him the nickname Žiží (Light Hair).
+Bray similarly notes the distinctive hair, adding that as Crazy Horse matured, his lighter complexion and wavy brown-tinged hair earned him the family nickname Pehin Yuhaha (Curly Hair).

 Immediate family

-Crazy Horse was born to parents from two different bands of the Lakota division of the Sioux, his father being an Oglala and his mother a Miniconjou.
+Crazy Horse was born to parents from two different bands of the Lakota division of the Sioux, his father an Oglala and his mother a Miniconjou.
 His father, born in 1810, was also named Tȟašúŋke Witkó (Crazy Horse).
-Crazy Horse was named Čháŋ Óhaŋ (Among the Trees) at birth, meaning he was one with nature.
+Originally, Crazy Horse was named Čháŋ Óhaŋ (Among the Trees) at birth, meaning he was one with nature.
+His mother was Rattling Blanket Woman, whom historian George Hyde asserts was Miniconjou and the sister of Spotted Tail, who became a Brulé head chief.
+She may have also been a member of the Lone Horn family, another prominent tribe amid the Miniconjou.
+She was said to be beautiful and a fast runner.

 One account said that after the son had reached maturity and shown his strength, his father gave him his name and took a new one, Waglúla (Worm).
-Another version of how the younger Crazy Horse acquired his name is that he took it after going through the haŋbléčheya ceremony.
-Crazy Horse's cousin (son of Hewáŋžiča, Lone Horn) was Maȟpíya Ičáȟtagya (Touch the Clouds).
-He saved Crazy Horse's life at least once and was with him when he died.
+Another version of how the younger Crazy Horse acquired his name stems from his haŋbléčheya ceremony, during which he was told to kill a red-tailed hawk and then at a gathering of holy men, a ceremony was performed conferring the name.
+Crazy Horse's cousin (son of Hewáŋžiča, Lone Horn) was Maȟpíya Ičáȟtagya (Touch the Clouds); the two were close friends.
+He saved Crazy Horse's life at least once.

-Rattling Blanket Woman or Tȟašína Ȟlaȟlá Wiŋ (1814–1844) was the daughter of Black Buffalo and White Cow (also known as Iron Cane).
-Her older siblings were Lone Horn (born 1790, died 1877) and Good Looking Woman (born 1810).
-Her younger sister was named Looks At It (born 1815), later given the name They Are Afraid of Her.
-The historian George Hyde wrote that Rattling Blanket Woman was Miniconjou and the sister of Spotted Tail, who became a Brulé head chief.
-She may have been a member of either of the family of Lone Horn, one of the leaders of the Miniconjou.
-She was said to be beautiful and a fast runner.